-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Victor Cruz

-Everyone's favorite New York Giant has a 5-year-old daughter, Kennedy, with fiance Elana Watley.
+Everyone's favorite New York Giant has a 6-year-old daughter, Kennedy, with fiancé Elaina Watley.

 Photo: